Arthur B. Sleigh

 Colonel Arthur B. Sleigh, also known as Burrowes Willcocks Arthur Sleigh (c.
-1821, Montreal – 1869, Chelsea) was a Canadian-born British Army officer, travel writer and the original founder of the British newspaper The Daily Telegraph.
+1821, Montreal – 1869, Chelsea), was a British Army officer, travel writer and the original founder of the British newspaper The Daily Telegraph.

 Sleigh founded The Daily Telegraph in 1855 to air a personal grievance against Prince George, Duke of Cambridge, but its first issue was not a success and Sleigh was soon forced to sell the paper to his publisher, Joseph Moses Levy.

 He was the promoter of the British Columbia Overland Transit Company.